 The position of the result on the search page is a major factor.
 Improving CTR can have an indirect effect on the position of the result.

-Domain Authority (DA) is a metric used by Moz to assign a score to a web site.
+Domain Authority (DA) is a metric used by Moz to assign a score to a website.
 This is intended to mimic the page rank (PR) metric used internally in Google’s algorithm.
 It is a useful metric and servers almost as currency in the SEO world, with high DA sites being prime candidates for links.
 Relevance of the link and contextual and topical relevance of the site are still far more valuable than an unrelated high DA link.

 A DoFollow link as it is commonly referred to is a reference to a link that has no particular attribute specifying rel=”nofollow”.
 It should be noted that there isn’t actually such a thing as DoFollow but it is in common SEO terminology.
-A Dofollow link is just a regular link that pasess link weight.
+A Dofollow link is just a regular link that passes link weight.

 Expertise, Authoritativeness, Trustworthiness (EAT) are all factors and concepts that apply mainly to YMYL sites.
 There are no known direct parameters but there are many guiding principles by which EAT can be improved or better associated to your site.